dominik-meissner/amazonpay-alexa-utils/README.md

 ## Amazon Pay Buyer Id

-The concept of Buyer Id allows you to skip account linking for known Amazon Pay customers.
+The Amazon Pay Buyer Id allows you to personalize the experience immediately for Amazon Pay customers already known to you - without asking them to link accounts.
+The Id is static, even if a customer deactivated the skill in the past and is consistent across channels.
-Use this simple abstraction to get the buyerId.
+Use this simple abstraction to retrieve it.

-Please check for the Amazon Pay permission first.
+Please check for granted Amazon Pay permission first.

+Learn more about the [Amazon Pay Buyer Id API](https://developer.amazon.com/de/docs/amazon-pay/amazon-pay-apis-for-alexa.html#buyer_id).
 ```javascript
   const AmazonPay = require('amazonpay-alexa-utils');